mrkkrp/modalka/README.md

 Using these functions it's easy to setup your translation map.
 Note that target key binding cannot be a prefix key (prefix keys will be ignored).

-If you want to bind a command in `monalka-mode` without performing a keybinding translation, remember that `modalka-mode` is just a normal minor mode which has an associated key map called `modalka-mode-map`.
+If you want to bind a command in `modalka-mode` without performing a keybinding translation, remember that `modalka-mode` is just a normal minor mode which has an associated key map called `modalka-mode-map`.
 So you can do the following: